jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/First order linear differential equations.md

 $$
 and thus, can be solved by the same method.

-What this is really doing
+What this is really doing?

 To generalise this trick, we need a way to find the function of $x$ to multiply by.
-Luckily this works out really nicely.
+Luckily this isn't too hard to find.

 ##### _proposition, definition:_ solving linear differential equations, the integrating factor